aws-samples/amazon-textract-response-parser/src-js/README.md

 - `dist/es` (default `module`), for ES6/ES2015/esnext capable environments.
 - `dist/browser` (default `jsdelivr` and `unpkg`), for linking directly from browser HTML with no module framework (IIFE).

-This means that **deep imports** will depend on your build environment.
+This means that **deep imports** will depend on your build environment, but are generally discouraged anyway and may not work correctly with TypeScript.
 Check out the [examples/](examples/README.md) folder on GitHub for some basic starters using the different styles.

 ## Loading data